-Located in Manhattan's Central Park, the Central Park Zoo is a great choice for visitors with children and for animal lovers who want a taste of wildlife while visiting Central Park.
+Located in Manhattan's Central Park, the Central Park Zoo is a great choice for animal lovers who want a taste of wildlife while visiting Central Park.
 The Tisch Children's Zoo offers visitors a variety of interactive activities for children, including a petting zoo, climbing activities, and performances.

 The Tisch Children's Zoo is located a short walk from the Central Park Zoo and offers young visitors the opportunity to pet and feed animals, as well as plenty of places for safely climbing and exploring.

 The Central Park Zoo may be the oldest municipal zoo in the United States.
 Even before there was an official area designated as a zoo, animals were present in Central Park.
 There was even a bear cub that lived in the park as it was being constructed in the late 1950s.

 In 1861 state legislation authorized the creation of a "zoological garden" and it was built in the area behind the arsenal.
 Rich New Yorkers started donating rare animals to the space.
 General Custer, for example, gave a rattlesnake.
 General Sherman brought over an African cape buffalo.
 The zoo even got a tiglon, an offspring of a lion and a tiger.
 Locals flocked to the zoo to see these creatures, and visitor numbers grew.
 By 1902 three million people visited annually.

 Since then the zoo was renovated many times to better serve the animals, and more amenities (like areas for sea lions and polar bears) were built.
 Today's visitors can still see relics from the old zoo including limestone reliefs by Frederick G. R. Roth of wolves, antelopes, birds, monkeys, lions, and wolves.